corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/creating-redemption-requests.md

     weight: 200
     parent: digital-currencies-token-redemption
     identifier: digital-currencies-creating-redemption-requests
-    description: "Digital Currencies documentation describing how to request an redemption of tokens via the GUI"
+    description: "Digital Currencies documentation describing how to request a redemption of tokens via the GUI"
 title: "Creating Redemption Requests"
 ---

 This topic describes how to create a {{< tooltip >}}redemption{{< definitiondc term="redemption" >}}{{< /tooltip >}} request.

-The following assumes you are logged in as an entity capable of creating an redemption request, such as a commercial bank, and that you possess tokens in your vault to redeem.
+The following assumes you are logged in as an entity capable of creating a redemption request, such as a commercial bank, and that you possess tokens in your vault to redeem.

 1. In the left-hand menu, click on **Redemptions**.